 Plusvalía tax was affected by an important Supreme Court Judgement at the end of March 2019.
 There had been an appeal for many years regarding the calculation of the tax.
 We have dealt with any claims for plusvalía tax paid when there had been a loss.
 Please contact us if we can help you.

 Plusvalía is a municipal or town hall tax.
 Almost all urban properties are revalued each year.
-From when you buy a property until you transfer it again the tax value increases.
+The tax on the value increases from when you buy a property until you transfer it again.

-Plusvalía is the tax on the surplus tax value of urban land when an increase in value, paid when there is a sale, inheritance, donation.
-This is a municipal tax on a gain on land.
-Often it is confused with capital gains
+Plusvalía is based on the surplus tax value of urban land when there is an increase in value.
+Not paid each year but paid when there is a sale, inheritance, donation.
+Or a transfer of the property basically.
+It is a municipal tax on a gain on land.
+Very often it is confused with capital gains

 tax which is charged by the Tax Office (government) on any gain in value of the overall property.

-However, the Supreme Court referred to a previous ruling and upheld that if there has been a loss, then there is no plusvalía to be paid.
+However, the Supreme Court referred to a previous ruling.
+It upheld that if there has been a loss, then there is no plusvalía to be paid.
 This does not mean that the plusvalia is invalid.
 Just that this is an exception.

-Those that have paid it in the past with a loss can now possibly claim it back.
+Those that have paid plusvalía tax in the past with a loss can now possibly claim it back.
 The time limitation is 4 years since the plusvalía was paid.